 - South Carolina

 - West Virginia

 A wave crashes near Sunset Bay State Park, south of Charleston, Oregon.
-Sunset Bay State Park is among the hundreds of parks nationwide hosting First Day Hikes in 2018. (photo by Cheryl Landes)
+Several state parks along the Oregon Coast are among the hundreds nationwide hosting First Day Hikes on New Year’s Day. (photo by Cheryl Landes)